 Please see the class level descriptions below.

 Although these are regular weekly classes we may have to cancel very occasionally.
 The Booking System lists only the valid dates.
-You can also check the News pages and Calendar for details of specific dates before travelling, or sign up to our mailing list.
+You can also check the News pages and Calendar for details of specific dates, or sign up to our mailing list.

 £10 for the classes / FREE ENTRY after 9.30pm --- You book and pay in advance

 For further information please Contact Us.

 The classes are taught by Dan Guest, a renowned instructor who has taught at swing dance events throughout the world.
 Dan was instrumental in the revival of Balboa and is a respected dance historian, having spent a lot of time with many of the original "old timer" dancers who used to dance Balboa "back in the day" in the 1930s and 40s.
 Dan is widely credited with bringing Balboa to the UK and helping to popularise swing dance both here and more widely in Europe.

 Dan has a relaxed and lighthearted teaching style, emphasising good lead/follow technique and solid basics.
 An excellent communicator, he has a knack for explaining complex ideas in a fun and friendly manner.